Compare any two graphics cards:

 OpenGL Version OpenGL 3.3 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be moved over the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory speed.
-In the case of DDR memory, it must be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the max amount of data (in units of MB per second) that can be moved over the external memory interface in one second.
+It is worked out by multiplying the card's bus width by the speed of its memory.
+If the card has DDR RAM, the result should be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
+The better the card's memory bandwidth, the better the card will be in general.
 It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This number is worked out by multiplying the total texture units by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
+This is calculated by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

 Display Prices